Handy zipper pouch for all sorts. As a change purse, key ring, cards wallet or a stash pouch

 Flip over to have the zipper in front of you and stitch the other half of the zipper in place.
 Make sure the sides of the pouch are level.

 Repeat the top-stitching as for the first half of the zipper.

 You should now have a tube like this.

 Turn inside out.
 Flatten the tube positioning the zipper at the top, but about 2-3mm lower.
 This is important to avoid bulk.
 The zipper head should be on your right.

 Stitch up the left side, leaving 1cm seam allowance.
 Cut the zipper excess off.

 For the right side, unzip the zipper slightly.
-Cut the string 12cm and fold in half.
+Fold the string in half.